Zen as Spiritual Practice

 During this time of religious decline, self-help and spirituality book sales have thrived.
 While people don't want to have to toe the line and adhere to some middle-man's interpretation of God's commandments, we still seem to want some sort of support in living a meaningful, spiritually satisfying life.
 In a sense, many yearn for what has been lost in the rejection of religious traditions.
-We don't want to throw out the baby with the bathwater.
-We want to experience for ourselves the living God.
+We want to experience for ourselves the living Mystery.

 Zen as a Religion

 Practicing Zen for many years has shown me that there is also a depth in Buddhist practice that I would call "religious."
-The flexibility in Buddhist teachings -- test this for yourself, context matters, etc -- helps prevent it from becoming dogmatic or fundamentalist and breathes a quality of personal responsibility into a Buddhist life.
+The flexibility in Buddhist teachings helps prevent it from becoming dogmatic or fundamentalist and breathes a quality of personal responsibility into a Buddhist life.
 But Buddhism simultaneously challenges the very same rugged individualism that draws many people through the door in the first place.

 First of all, "spiritualists," as multiple book titles suggest, tend to seek liberation and appreciation of life's depths for themselves, but Mahayana Buddhism asks us to seek it for all beings.
 In my view, this is one of the most essential, challenging, and transformative teachings of Buddhism that makes it more of a religion than just spiritual practice.
 The longer one practices Zen, the more one realizes that we are all deeply interwoven and interdependent, and we do not exist as separate entities.
 We actually come to see that we cannot save only ourselves.
 We can't exist as separate, rugged individualists after all.
 This "failure" in our spiritual quest for personal happiness is our first success in our religious practice.
 Now we are truly living for something greater than ourselves, and this, to me, is what characterizes the religious enterprise.